Department of Social Work

 Bachelor of Social Work (BSW) Program

 The Bachelor of Social Work (BSW) degree is a carefully articulated program that provides a generalist academic and experiential foundation for students seeking a career in the varied and expanding profession of social work.
-The BSW program is accredited by the Council on Social Work Education through 2019.
+The BSW program is accredited by the Council on Social Work Education.
 The major requires a selective liberal arts base of knowledge from social, behavioral, and natural sciences (e.g. psychology, sociology and biology) together with group social work skills, values and methodologies of intervention at the individual, family, group, institution, and community levels.
 BSW graduates are educated to respond in an informed way to identifiable social work needs in a variety of settings, including rural, urban and international.
 The social work major is structured around four interrelated components: theoretical foundations/intervention strategies; client population/cultural diversity, research/evaluation and skills development/fieldwork.
 Students admitted to the major are expected to maintain academic excellence and demonstrate professional and ethical behavior as reflected in the BSW Handbook.
 Students must maintain a minimum GPA of 2.5 overall in all social work courses after formal admission to the social work program.

 The BSW Program has been accredited since 1984.

 The Master of Social Work (MSW) Program is accredited under the Council on Social Work Education.
 The MSW program is designed to prepare students for entry into advanced social work practice.
 The two year (60 credit hours) degree program consists of a foundation curriculum which provides knowledge, values, and skills common to generalist social work practice, a set of concentration courses in either clinical or social administration practice and two field practicum courses which are designed to enhance the competencies in the foundation and concentration areas.

 The MSW Program has been accredited since 1998.

 Additional information about the program can be found under the SSU Office of Graduate Studies website: